ktani27/Projects-/README.md

 ## Python Projects
 ### Building a Retail Data Pipeline
-**Goal**: Creating a data pipeline for the analysis of Walmart's supply and demand around the holidays , along with conducting a preliminary analysis of the data.
+**Goal**: Creating a data pipeline for the analysis of Walmart's supply and demand around the holidays.

 **Description**: The project focused on building a data pipeline using custom functions to extract, transform, aggregates, and loads e-commerce data.
 I used the data from the [grocery_sales](https://github.com/ktani27/Projects-/blob/main/assets/Grocery_sales.png) table in PostgreSQL and from the [extra_data](https://github.com/ktani27/Projects-/blob/main/assets/Walmart%20sales%20Extra%20data%20Parquet%20files%20.png) parquet file.